JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 Ok, let's get right into it tdd style!

 When we call "getCount" as the owner, we want to get the user's count.
-Let's write a test where we get the count of two different users with a different number set.
-To keep things simple we'll just use the numbers 1 and 2.
+Let's write a test where we get the count of two different users who each have a different number assigned in the mapping.
+To keep things simple we'll just use the numbers 1 for the first user and 2 for the second user.

 ```
 it('should return the specified user\'s value when called by contract owner', async () => {